 Most buckle carrier brands make covers designed for their specific carrier.
 There are also generic ones that can work with most carriers as well, including wraps and ring slings.

-The downside is the cover is separate from you, so there is the risk of raining leaking in.
-And the cover doesn’t go around your back, so the back of your carrier may get wet.
-Or you still may need a babywearing or larger jacket over your back.
-And they are designed to go on easiest for front carries.
+The downside is the cover is separate from you, so there is the risk of rain leaking in.
+Also, the cover doesn’t go around your back, so the back of your carrier may get wet or you may still need a babywearing or larger jacket over your back.
+Keep in mind that they are designed to go on easiest for front carries.
 You can use them for back carries, but someone else may need to put it on for you, and you’ll need to buy two of them.

 Happy babywearing in the rain!!!!